thinkhr-code/developer-hub/README.md

 ### OAuth 2.0

 Samples showing how to authenticate using the OAuth 2.0 password flow.
 The token returned here is used in the authorization header for subsequent API calls.

+<a id="sample-code-openid"></a>
+### OpenId Connect

+Samples showing how to embed ThinkHR data directly into your site or to provide Single Sign-On capabilities using ThinkHR's OpenId Connect solution.

 <a id="thinkhr-skus"></a>